Why The Brain Benefits From Reflection In Learning

 8. Create a newsletter or blog that establishes and maintains a position

 Processing time, reflection and metacognition are vital to the learning environment.

 Thus, much of the effort put into teaching and studying is wasted because students do not adequately process their experiences, nor are they given time to reflect upon them.

-Analysis of videotaped lessons of 8th grade teachers of math in the US compared to countries that score the top scoring in the Third International Math and Science Study.
-Those countries “not only assigned their students challenging mathematics problems, but also used active questioning and dialogue to help student see and understand the connections among mathematics concept as they solved the problems.”
+Analysis of videotaped lessons of 8th-grade teachers of math in the US compared to countries that score the top scoring in the Third International Math and Science Study.
+Those countries “not only assigned their students challenging mathematics problems, but also used active questioning and dialogue to help students see and understand the connections among mathematics concepts as they solved the problems.”
 Videotapes of US teachers focused on teaching procedures and formulas and telling children when to plug in numbers.
 The degree to which one understands rests on the connections or relationships and the richness of these relationships.

 Understanding a topic provides the foundation for remembering or reconstructing facts or methods.
 With this definition, understanding is also known as conceptual knowledge; instruction that builds conceptual knowledge helps students’ link old knowledge with new knowledge, and this means providing time for reflection and communication.

 Reflection Can Build Confidence